Jeff-Lawlis08/Nerd-Social/README.md

 Nerd Social
 - Elevator Pitch:
+  It's Social Media... for Nerds!
   This app will allow a user to:
     - build a profile
     - search games
     - review/rate games
 - Features:
   - User profiles:
-    - users will be able to build an editable profile page that shows their highest rated games, as well as a list of all of their reviews
+    - users will be able to build an editable profile page that shows their highest rated games (with links to said games' pages), as well as a list of all of their reviews
     - users will be able to search for other users profiles as well as subscribe to other users reviews
   - Game Pages:
     - users will be able to view individual game pages with a list of reviews